BitcoinDesign/Guide/guide/contribute/contribute.md

 # Contribute to the Guide

 Join our open community and help us improve the Bitcoin Design Guide.
+For a big-picture view of what we are working on right now, see the [roadmap](https://github.com/orgs/BitcoinDesign/projects/2).
 Here’s where you can get involved and contribute.

 ---